Reversing0148/rauthy-helm/README.md

 - External access via Ingress / httpRoute,
 - Metrics and serviceMonitor support.

-## Known Issues
+## HTTPRoute considerations

 - When existingSecret is not set, and HTTPRoute is enabled the templates assume you have tls configured on the gateway when generating the secret template.

 ## License